Section 17 of the Constitution Act, 1867: Purpose and interpretation

-Related provisions
+Related provisions of the Constitution Act, 1867

 The composition of the Senate is set out in sections 21 to 36 of the Act.

 The composition of the House of Commons is set out in sections 37 to 52 of the Act.

 Specific provisions about the passage of types of legislation, the monarch’s power to give royal assent to bills, and the possibility of reservation or disallowance of bills, are set out in sections 53 to 57 of the Act.

 Section 91 of the Act sets out the major areas of legislative jurisdiction of the federal Parliament.

 Paragraph 93(4) of the Act gives the federal Parliament a power to enact laws to protect rights of religious minorities (Protestant or Roman Catholic) with respect to publicly funded separate schools.

 Section 94 of the Act gives the federal Parliament the power to enact uniform laws for Ontario, Nova Scotia and New Brunswick.

 Section 94A of the Act gives the federal Parliament the power to enact laws relating to old age pensions and related benefits.

 Section 95 of the Act gives the federal Parliament the power to enact laws relating to agriculture and immigration.

 Section 101 of the Act gives the federal Parliament the power to create the Supreme Court of Canada and other federal courts.